ysugimoto/lua-resty-grpc-gateway/README.md

 ## Usage for REST to gRPC

-In order to trasnform from REST to gRPC completely, you need to use three of hook points:
+In order to transform from REST to gRPC completely, you need to use three of hook points:

 - `access_by_lua_*` to transform REST to gRPC request format
 - `body_filter_by_lua_* ` to transform from gRPC binary response to JSON format